PhilboBaggins/empty-files/README.md

 This repository contains the generated files, so you don't need to build them yourself.
 However, if you want to build them yourself, you can do so by following the instructions below.

+### Building on a Unix like operating system

 If you're building on a Unix like operating system with `make`, `dd` and a shell script interpreter (e.g. `bash`) installed, then you can simply run `make` to build all the files.

+### Building with Docker or Podman

+If you're using an operating systems (like Windows) which doesn't have easy access to the `dd` and the `/dev/zero`, then you may want to build inside a virtual machine or a container.

+Example commands for building with Docker are provided below.
+If you're using [Podman](https://podman.io/) instead of [Docker](https://www.docker.com/), simply substitute `docker` in the commands below for `podman`.

+Build the image:

+    docker build . --tag zero-files-creator

+Build a single file (e.g. `zeros-1GB.img.bz2`):

+    docker run --rm -it --mount type=bind,source=.,target=/home/dev zero-files-creator 1M 1024 zeros-1GB.img.bz2

+Build all files specified in the Makefile:

+    docker run --rm -it --mount type=bind,source=.,target=/home/dev --entrypoint make zero-files-creator